WeZnokX/WeZnokX/README.md

 #### My Hobbies

 - I like football and handball.
-I play handball in a club since I was a kid and today it's one of my proudest achievements that i've reached such a level that I currently have.
 - My favorite football club is Liverpool FC (my pfp lmao)
-- I also like playing video games such as Counter-Strike, Rocket League, FIFA and Valorant in the past.
+- I also like playing video games such as Counter-Strike.

 #### Profile views
 ![Views](https://komarev.com/ghpvc/?username=WeZnokX)